gravitational/teleport/rfd/0183-access-request-kube-resource-allow-list.md

 The web UI currently only supports requesting for kind `kube_cluster`.
 With this RFD implementation, we will add support for selecting `namespaces` as well.
 See [figma design](https://www.figma.com/design/CzxaBHF8hirrYv2bTVa4Rw/Identity?node-id=2220-50559&node-type=frame&t=sPqQkrRd0mRRXlzO-0) for namespace selecting.

-These are the current states the web UI can take regarding Kubernetes resources depending on `options.request_mode.kubernetes` list:
+These are the current states the web UI can take regarding Kubernetes resources depending on errors received when performing a dry run of creating an access request.

+- if no errors returned then both `kube_cluster` or `namespace` is allowed
-- if list is empty, the UI will render whatever UI options we support, which is currently just allowing user to either select `kube_cluster` or `namespace`
+- if error mentions kinds supported by the web UI (namespace), web UI will require user to select namespace before allowing `submit`
-- if list contains only `kube_cluster`, the UI will not render options for selecting namespaces
-- if list contains only `namespace`, the UI will prevent user from clicking `submit` button until user has selected at least one namespace for the selected `kube_cluster`
-- if list only contains kinds not supported by the web UI, the UI will prevent user from clicking `submit` button, with a disabled message `Your role requires requesting Kubernetes resource <kind>'s, but the web UI does not support this request yet.
+- if error mentions kinds not supported by the web UI, the UI will prevent user from clicking `submit` button, with a disabled message `Your role requires requesting Kubernetes resource <kind>'s, but the web UI does not support this request yet.
 Use "tsh request create --resource /<teleport-cluster-name>/<subresource kind>/<kube-cluster-name>/<subresource-name>" instead`

 ## CLI